OpenNebula/terraform-provider-opennebula/website/docs/r/template.html.markdown

 * `size` - (Optional) Size (in MB) of the image attached to the virtual machine.
 Not possible to change a cloned image size.
 * `target` - (Optional) Target name device on the virtual machine.
 Depends of the image `dev_prefix`.
 * `driver` - (Optional) OpenNebula image driver.
+* `dev_prefix` - (Optional) Prefix for the emulated device this image will be mounted at.
+For instance, attribute of the Image will be used.
+* `cache` - (Optional) Selects the cache mechanism for the disk.
+Values are default, none, writethrough, writeback, directsync and unsafe.
+* `discard` - (Optional) Controls what’s done with with trim commands to the disk, the values can be ignore or discard.
+* `io` - (Optional) Set IO policy.
+Values are threads, native.
 * `volatile_type` - (Optional) Type of the volatile disk: `swap` or `fs`.
 Type `swap` is not supported in vcenter.
 Conflicts with `image_id`.
 * `volatile_format` - (Optional) Format of the volatile disk: `raw` or `qcow2`.
 Conflicts with `image_id`.